The Secret Jewish History Of Stephen King

 In reality, however, King wasn’t trying to pass.
 He took the name from his favorite band, Canadian rockers Bachman-Turner Overdrive, named after Randy Bachman, who grew up Mormon, albeit in a Jewish community in Winnipeg, in Manitoba, Canada.

-King, who turned 72 today, was raised Methodist and still identifies as such.
+King was raised Methodist and still identifies as such.
 Yet Jewish themes and characters pop up throughout his life and work.
 King gave his children the very Jewish names of Joseph and Naomi Rachel.
 (In fairness, he also has a son named Owen.)
 King’s second novel, “Salem’s Lot,” is placed in the fictional town of Jerusalem’s Lot, Maine.

 King’s 1986 horror novel “It” includes a Jewish accountant named Stanley Uris — presumably a nod to real-life novelist Leon Uris of “Exodus” and “Mila 18” fame.
 King has always been a big fan and proponent of commercially successful authors like Uris and Pulitzer Prize winner Herman Wouk (“The Caine Mutiny,” “This Is My God”).
 King once wrote a short story, “Herman Wouk Is Still Alive,” as the result of a bet he lost with his son, author Joe Hill.

 King wrote the liner notes for a tribute album to Jewish punk-rock group the Ramones and recorded a spoken-word intro to a version of Jewish hard-rock group Blue Oyster Cult’s single “Astronomy.”
 The Blue Oyster Cult song “(Don’t Fear) the Reaper” was also used in the original TV series based on King’s novel “The Stand.”